willyu1007/Orchestration-Template/prepare_docs/blueprint/hooks.md

   - Summarizing what was done in the session.
   - Optionally kicking off heavier CI flows (tests, type checks) without tying them to ability routing.

-These event types are enough to support the typical patterns found in the reference hooks: prompt-based skill activation, post-tool tracking, and stop-time validation.
+These event types are enough to support the typical patterns of using hooks system: prompt-based router suggestion, post-tool tracking, and stop-time validation.

 ### 1.3 Lifecycle